pyglet/pyglet/doc/programming_guide/texture.rst

 textures, texture atlases, and framebuffers.

 Texture classes moved from ``pyglet.image`` to ``pyglet.graphics.texture`` in pyglet 3.0.
-Use :py:class:`~pyglet.graphics.Texture` and related classes for GPU resources, and keep :py:mod:`pyglet.image` for CPU-side image data (see :doc:`image`).
+Use :py:class:`~pyglet.graphics.texture.Texture` and related classes for GPU resources, and keep :py:mod:`pyglet.image` for CPU-side image data (see :doc:`image`).